Weight Watcher Recipe of the Day: Zero Points Pico de Gallo

-Are you looking for a easy healthy fresh tomato salsa recipe?
+Are you looking for an easy, healthy and fresh tomato salsa recipe?

-I’ve got you covered with a simple and delicious easy healthy fresh tomato salsa recipe you can use all kinds of ways.
+I've got you covered with a simple and fresh tomato pico de gallo recipe you can use all kinds of ways.

 It's better for you and much lower in sugar than ketchup - making it my condiment of choice - especially when I'm focusing on eating well and staying slim.

 Favorite Weight Watchers Friendly Ways to Use Salsa